deepakkum21/angular-19-signal/angular19feature.md

         	})
           }

-5.  the afterRender callback will be executed after each render cycle.
+5.  `the afterRender callback will be executed after each render cycle`.
-6. The afterRenderEffect callback, on the other hand, will be executed after rendering cycles only if the value of the signal counter has changed.
+6. The afterRenderEffect callback, on the other hand, `will be executed after rendering cycles only if the value of the signal counter has changed.`

 ## D. Incremental Hydration